kartikshukla17/EarnX/README.md

-A revolutionary Web3 platform that connects talented freelancers with clients through smart contracts, eliminating traditional platform fees and middlemen.
-Built on blockchain technology, Fork Work ensures transparency, security, and fair compensation for all parties involved.
+EarnX is a Web3-native platform that connects freelancers with on-chain gigs, bounties, and projects in the **$1.5T+ global freelance economy**.
+Smart-contract escrow, programmable trust, and transparent rewards replace Web2 middlemen and opaque platforms, so more value flows directly between clients and talent.

 ## ✨ Features